Application deadline: March 15, 2018

 No. Only rising high school juniors and seniors (students currently completing their sophomore or junior year) are eligible to apply for admission.

-For rising juniors and seniors we can accept a PSAT score report in lieu of SAT or ACT scores for admission review.
+For rising juniors and seniors we can accept a PSAT or PLAN score report in lieu of SAT or ACT scores for admission review.

 Our dining halls feature a variety of vegetarian, vegan and gluten-free options at every meal.
 If you have more specific needs, please contact us.